sasdallas/reduceOS/README.md

 # Real Hardware
 Scary!
 I wouldn't do this, but it's possible.
 Here are some issues I've encountered:

-- reduceOS will commonly fail to initialize a video driver.
-If this happens you'll see the message that says "BIOS call failed".
-To fix this, add `--force_vga` to the kernel (the only way you'll see the BIOS call failed message is with this anyways)
+**reduceOS will commonly fail to initialize a video driver.** If this happens you'll see the message that says "BIOS call failed".
+To fix this, add `--force_vga` to the boot arguments in GRUB (the only way you'll see the BIOS call failed message is with this anyways)
+-  **IMPORTANT:** The kernel's bootloader will automatically ask GRUB for a framebuffer in 1024x768x32 mode.
+If GRUB provides this, it will set the mode and render it useless.

-- Occasionally module and debug symbols will fail to load.
-No way to fix this unless you patch the kernel.
+**Occasionally module and debug symbols will fail to load.** No way to fix this unless you patch the kernel.

-- reduceOS won't usually run on newer UEFI-only hardware.
-No fix.
+If you manage to get reduceOS running, then tell me in our Discord server or in GitHub issues!

 # Kernel Drivers
 reduceOS operates on a semi-modular design, which allows for drivers/modules to be easily made and loaded.